HMS Scimitar (P284): Replacement

 In July 2017 it was revealed that the Gibraltar Squadron would receive two new warships which will be more "capable", "faster" and have "bigger guns", to replace Sabre and Scimitar "within the next two years".

 On 24 July 2020, an announcement was made that the promised two new warships have been ordered from Marine Specialised Technology (MST Ltd) with the first to be delivered in (Q3 2021/22) and the second in (Q1 2022/2023).
 The contract is expected to cost at least £9.9 million.
 The patrol vessel replacements are initially going to be armed with X3 General Purpose Machine Guns (1 on the foredeck and 2 on the aft deck) as well as being fitted for but not with a 0.50 cal Heavy Machine Gun.
 The ships are going to be 19 m long, carry 6 crew and 6 passengers and travel at 40 kn.

 In September 2020 Scimitar, along with her sister ship Sabre, returned to Portsmouth aboard MV Anvil Point having been replaced temporarily by HMS Dasher and HMS Pursuer.

 After a period operating in UK waters Scimitar and Sabre were decommissioned in a joint ceremony at Portsmouth Naval Base on 30 March 2022.

+In 2024 it was reported that the former HMS Scimitar had been converted to medical vessel, MV Lady Jean, and was transported to Tanzania to serve as a medical vessel supporting remote island communities on Lake Victoria.